-I started creating content about 3 years ago, and the feeling was amazing.
+I started creating content about three years ago, and the feeling was amazing.
 I’m so glad I did it because if I didn’t, I would still be playing the “what if” game.

-But now, I get to play the “what’s next?” game, and it’s so much better.
+But now, I play the “What’s next?” game, which is much better.
 And trust me when I say this journey hasn’t been easy.
 There have been (and still are) so many times when I cringe and think, “I did that?
-Is that good enough?” and the good old’ “Who do I think I am to do this?
+Is that good enough?” and the good old, “Who do I think I am to do this?
 What if someone reveals what a fraud I am one day?”

-But how will you get better if you never try or if you don’t at least start?
+But how will you improve if you never try or don’t at least start?
 Sure, you might fail and fall flat on your face.
 But you can always, always get up again and keep going.
 It doesn’t have to be perfect, but you do have to be present and consistent.

-If I never started to follow my heart, I wouldn’t have had the chance to meet some of the most amazing people that I’ve met in my life.
+If I had never started to follow my heart, I wouldn’t have had the chance to meet some of the most amazing people I’ve met.